One Pan Chicken Pesto Pasta. Who doesn’t love the whole one pan/pot concept?

 Heat a large 12-inch skillet over medium-high heat.
 Once hot drizzle in about a tablespoon of olive oil and drop in a tablespoon of unsalted butter as well.
-Once melted, add in all the chicken into an even layer and cook for about 4 to 6 minutes or until the chicken is almost fully cooked and has a nice golden crust on the bottom.
+Once melted, add in all 1-1/4 pound diced chicken breast into an even layer and cook for about 4 to 6 minutes or until the chicken is almost fully cooked and has a nice golden crust on the bottom.
 Stir and cook fully before transferring to a plate.

-Throw in the tomatoes, and toss to coat in the oil.
+Throw in 1 pint of washed cherry tomatoes, and toss to coat in the oil.
 If needed, add a splash more olive oil.

-Add in the broccoli and toss to cook until the tomatoes are tender enough to smash with the back of your spatula.
+Add in 3 to 4 cups broccoli florets and toss to cook until the tomatoes are tender enough to smash with the back of your spatula.

-Next add in the pasta.
+Next add in 2 cups pasta.
 I’m using gemeli, but any short pasta should work.
-Then pour in 4 cups of low-sodium chicken broth.
+Then pour in 1 quart (or 4 cups) of low-sodium chicken broth.

 Cover the pan with a lid and bring to a boil.
 Then remove the lid and simmer for 10-12 minutes, stirring occasionally.
 The pasta will absorb a lot of the liquid, leaving you enough to make a sauce!

 Add the chicken, onions and garlic back into the pan along with a couple tablespoons of heavy cream.
-Season with 1/2 teaspoon of salt, 1/4 teaspoon freshly ground black pepper and red pepper flakes (optional), then let that simmer for a few minutes before adding in 1/4 cup of shredded Parmesan.
+Season with salt and black pepper to taste, and red pepper flakes for some kick (optional), then let that simmer (uncovered) for a few minutes before adding in 1/4 cup of shredded Parmesan.